payabvashlab/SlicerDeid/README.md

 4. The selected modules will be immediately loaded, installed in all libraries, and made available.
 Run by in Modules/Utilities/Head CT Deidentification

-# Uninstall Slicer module
+# Uninstalling the Slicer module
 1. Select menu Edit/Application Setting

 2. In Modules, Select Module Path and Arrow on the right to remove

 3. Select Remove

-4. Click Ok and Restart Slicer
+4. Click Ok and Restart the Slicer

 # Run:
 1. Select Dicom Folder